 Service Year Fellowship

 Although President Bill Clinton signed the National and Community Service Trust Act in 1993 creating Americorps, doing a year of service is still not well known nor widely embraced, even within a well-connected and educated community like Harvard-Westlake.
 In 2015, Harvard‐Westlake took a major step to promote students’ experience in service of others by establishing the Service Year Fellowship.
-Harvard-Westlake provides support to students who take a service year doing service domestically.
-The award will be an amount up to $5,000 to be used toward expenses of the proposed gap year experience.
-This fellowship will provide additional financial support to those seeking to complete a service year.
+Harvard-Westlake provides support to students who take a year doing service within the United States.
+The award will be an amount up to $5,000 to be used toward expenses of the proposed service as part of a gap year experience.

 Donwload application packet